LorenJAnderson/bsuite-applications/writeup/post.md

 The three experiments above can be extended by documenting the affect of varying hyperparameters on performance, especially in OTS implementations.
 This would help practitioners understand the effects of certain hyperparameters on the *bsuite* core  capabilities, allowing for a better initial hyperparameter choice when certain capabilities are necessary for the environment at hand.
 Another research direction is to determine if integrating a fast hyperparameter tuner on general environments such as *bsuite* into a hyperparameter tuner for single, complex environments would increase the speed of tuning on the fixed environment.
 Since the *bsuite* core capabilities are necessary in many complex environments, and initial pass to determine competency on *bsuite* would act as a first pass of the tuning algorithm.

 ## 4. Testing and Debugging
-Known to every practitioner, testing and debugging a program is neraly unavoidable.
-A common question in the RL development cycle is, "*What tests can I perform to verify that my agent is running as intended?*" Due to the prevalence of silent bugs in RL code and long runtimes, quick unit tests can be invaluable for the practitioner, as shown in successor work to *bsuite* ([Rajan & Hutter, 2019](https://ml.informatik.uni-freiburg.de/wp-content/uploads/papers/19-NeurIPS-Workshop-MDP_Playground.pdf)).
-In this section, we show how *bsuite* can be used as a sanity check the expectations and assumptions of the implementation, which was mentioned as a use case of *bsuite* in the paper.
+Known to every RL practitioner, testing and debugging during the development cycle is nearly unavoidable.
+It is common to encounter silent bugs in RL code, where the program runs but the agent fails to learn because of an implementation error.
+Examples include incorrect preprocessing, incorrect hyperparameters, or missing algorithm additions.
+Quick unit tests can be invaluable for the RL practitioner, as shown in successor work to *bsuite* ([Rajan & Hutter, 2019](https://ml.informatik.uni-freiburg.de/wp-content/uploads/papers/19-NeurIPS-Workshop-MDP_Playground.pdf)).
+A corresponding question to ask during the testing and debugging phase is, "*What tests can I perform to verify that my agent is running as intended?*" In this section, we show how *bsuite* can be used as a sanity check the expectations and assumptions of the implementation, saving compute time and lessening the frustration of the practitioner (a very existential and limited quantity).
+In an effort to refrain from contrived examples, the two examples below highlight real-life scenarios where using *bsuite* could have saved the authors of this blog post hours of frustration in their own work.

-### 4.1 Missing Add-on

-### 4.2 Incorrect Constant
+### 4.1 Incorrect Hyperparameter
+As discussed in the previous section, hyperparameters are of major importance to the performance of a RL algorithm.
+A missing or incorrect hyperparameter will not necessarily prevent a program from running, but most such bugs will severely degrade performance.
+Using *bsuite* can quickly expose poor performance of an algorithm at a low cost to the practitioner.

+*Example*: Figure X shows the default PPO implementation against a PPO implementation with an erroneous learning rate of 1e-3.
+Many hyperparameters such as total training steps, minimum buffer size before training, steps until epsilon is fully annealed, and maximum buffer size are usually coded using scientific notation since they are so large; consequently, it is easy to forget the 'minus sign' in the coding of the learning rate and instead code the learning rate as 1e3.
+The results on *msuite* show that performance has degraded severely from an OTS implementation, and more investigation into the code is required.
+One of the authors of this blog post would have saved roughly a day of training a PPO agent in their own work had they realized this mistake.

 <div style="text-align: center;">